-- Play a Guesstimate game.
+12. Play a Guesstimation game.
 Take few toothpicks out of their package and toss them lightly on a table, without counting them, guess how many there are and write that number down.
 Count how many there are and figure out the difference between what you guessed and the actual number.
 How close was your guess?
-Play a few more times and see if your guesstimating gets better the more you play.
+Play a few more times and see if your guesstimating skills get better the more you play.

-- Toothpick and shaker challenge.
+13. Toothpick and shaker challenge.
 This is a great way to build fine motor skills at any age!
 You will need toothpicks, a cheese shaker or a container with holes on top that will allow a toothpick through it easily, a timer, and paper and pencil for this activity.
 To play, set a timer for 30 seconds and see how many toothpicks you can get into the container via the small holes on top within that time period.
 When the time is up, count the toothpicks in the container.
 Write down the time and the number of toothpicks.
-Play a few times and see how much you improve from the first try.
+Play a few times, then check on your progress.
+How much better have you gotten since your first try?
 Reduce the time allotted and challenge yourself to get as many toothpicks into the container in the fewest seconds possible.
 For an extra challenge, use a container with smaller holes.
 Snip the tips off the toothpicks if they are too sharp.

 If you would like to access all the videos at once, please visit my Toothpick Playlist on YouTube.
 Here’s one of the videos in the list…